EberEHM/POS-proyecto-PHP/vistas/bower_components/Flot/FAQ.md

 depends on the browser.
-The excanvas emulation used for IE (built with VML) makes IE by far the slowest browser so be sure to test with that if IE users are in your target group (for large plots in IE, you can also check out Flashcanvas which may be faster).
+The excanvas emulation used for IE (built with VML) makes IE by far the slowest browser so be sure to test with that if IE users are in your target group (for large plots in IE, you can also check out Flashcanvas which Mayo  be faster).

 1000 points is not a problem, but as soon as you start having more points than the pixel width, you should probably start thinking about